laquangthang/laquangthang.github.io/_projects/Hoa_Tho_project.md

 - <b>Strengths Among Loyalists:</b> Existing Hoa Tho users (though few) appreciate its perceived value (fair price - 50%), design variety (50%), and especially its sewing quality/craftsmanship (30%).<br>
 - <b>Positioning Mismatch:</b> Hoa Tho is perceived as a traditional, large-scale garment manufacturer focused on office wear, with reasonable prices.
 It lacks strong associations with high fabric quality, durability, modern style, or premium status compared to competitors.
 Its personality leans towards traditional/serious.<br>
 - <b>Weak Brand Identity:</b> The current Hoa Tho logo and icon suffer from extremely poor recall (color, details, meaning) and weak, often non-existent or negative (plain, outdated), associations.<br>
-- <b>Concept Validation: The "Comfortable Office Wear" concept tested very positively across all segments, aligning well with core consumer needs for quality, value, and a professional appearance.<br>
+- <b>Concept Validation:</b> The "Comfortable Office Wear" concept tested very positively across all segments, aligning well with core consumer needs for quality, value, and a professional appearance.<br>
 - <b>Claim Credibility Varies:</b> Claims around "Transparency" and "Warranty" are deemed highly important, but trust levels are significantly lower in HCMC compared to HN and Da Nang, indicating regional skepticism.<br>
 - <b>Naming Preference:</b> Clear preference for Vietnamese brand names (both with and without diacritics accepted) over foreign names for a new premium brand.<br>
 Parent Company Leverage:</b> The Hoa Tho Corporation name carries significant weight, with high trust (82%) and belief (91%) in its capability to successfully launch a quality premium brand, offering a strong leverage point.<br>